Jeweld Consulting single color light green logo with transparent background

 Report showing an example of using data to create storytelling in an evaluation.

 When a program or initiative ends and it’s time to evaluate how it went, success is often quantified in numbers.
 However, storytelling in evaluation offers a powerful way to go beyond metrics.
-While tallies of how many and how often are necessary for tracking activities, reach and frequency don’t inherently translate to impact, and measuring impact solely by the numbers doesn’t always tell the full story.
+Keeping track of “how many” and “how often” is necessary, but it doesn’t always tell the full story.

 Sure, you hosted monthly events that were well-attended, but what did attendees gain from those events?
 Knowledge?
 Skills?
 Relationships?
 Confidence?
-Evaluation should be more than an inventory of what you did, it should also be about how your efforts created change — whether you’re measuring that change in thoughts and behaviors or resources and opportunities.
+Evaluation should be more than an inventory of what you did, it should also be about how your efforts created change.
 Without gathering feedback on how your efforts supported or benefited your target audiences, you only capture part of the picture.

 That’s where storytelling comes in.